SmoothKen/knn-svc/README.md

-# Voice Conversion With Just Nearest Neighbors (kNN-SVC)
+# kNN-SVC: Robust Zero-Shot Singing Voice Conversion with Additive Synthesis and Concatenation Smoothness Optimization (kNN-SVC)

 The official code repo!
 This repo contains training and inference code for the paper "kNN-SVC: Robust Zero-Shot Singing Voice Conversion with Additive Synthesis and Concatenation Smoothness Optimization".
 The trained checkpoints are available under the 'Releases' tab.